Parts 1 & 2

 9. Resistance to Corruption

 In Politics 3.15 Aristotle argues that popular regimes are more resistant to corruption.
-Even in a regime in which law ultimately rules, there are particular circumstances which the laws do not anticipate.
+Even in a regime in which law ultimately rules, there are particular circumstances that the laws do not anticipate.
 Where the law cannot decide, men must do so.
 But this creates an opportunity for corruption.
 Aristotle argues that such decisions are better made by large bodies deliberating in public: “What is many is more incorruptible: the multitude, like a greater quantity of water, is harder to ruin than a few.
 A single person’s judgment must necessarily be corrupted when he is overcome by anger or some other such passion, but getting everyone in the other case to become angry and go wrong at the same time takes a lot of doing.
 Let the multitude in question, however, be the free who are acting in no way against law, except where law is necessarily deficient” (1286a33–38).
 Aristotle’s argument that the many may collectively possess fewer vices than the few is merely a mirror image of his earlier collective virtue argument.
 Here, as elsewhere, Aristotle defends popular government only under delimited circumstances.
 The populace must be free, not slavish, and they must decide only when the laws cannot.

-10. Delegation and Diffusion of Power
+10. Delegation & Diffusion of Power

 Politics 3.16 is devoted to arguments against total kingship.
 One of these arguments can be turned into a case for popular government.
 Aristotle claims that total kingship is unsustainable: “It is not easy for one person to oversee many things, so there will need to be many officials appointed in subordination to him.
 Consequently, what is the difference between having them there right from the start and having one man in this way appoint them? . . . if a man who is serious is justly ruler because he is better, then two good men are better than one” (1287b8–12, cf. 1287b25–29).

-Since total kingship is unworkable, kings must necessarily appoint superior men as “peers” to help them.
+Since total kingship is unworkable, kings must necessarily appoint other superior men as “peers” to help them.
 But if total kingship must create an aristocracy, then why not have aristocracy from the start?

 This argument could, however, be pushed further to make a case for popular government.
 An aristocracy cannot effectively rule the people without the active participation of some and the passive acquiescence of the rest.
 As we have seen above, Aristotle argues that the best way to bring this about is popular government.
 But if aristocracy must eventually bring the populace into the regime, then why not include them from the very beginning?